anni-yu/math244_project/scripts/README.md

 # Scripts Folder
-This folder contains R scripts for data cleaning and analysis.
+This folder contains R scripts for data cleaning, visualization and analysis.